 When will the drive in movies start in New Jersey?

 The Delsea Drive-in planned to open for the season on March 20, 2020.
 When Governor Phil Murphy issued his stay at home order it forced the immediate closure of the theater until further notice.
 In early April, the DeLeonardises pressed forward in efforts to be allowed to open for his year.
 With the update from Governor Murphy, the Delsea Drive In will start showing drive in movies on Thursday, May 21, 2020.
+After Labor Day, the Delsea Drive In will continue showing movies thru October on Fridays and Saturdays.
+The season may extend beyond that depending on demand and weather conditions.

 Are there drive in movies near me in New Jersey?